rb-rl/MADDPG/README.md

 - +0.1  = agent hits ball over net
 - -0.01 = agent lets incoming ball hit ground or plays ball out of bounds

 The environment is episodic.
-The return per episode, which is the non-discounted cumulative reward, is referred to as a score.
-The environment is considered as solved if the maximum of the scores of the two agents averaged over the 100 most recent episodes reaches +0.5.
+The return of an agent per episode, which is its non-discounted cumulative reward, is referred to as an individual score.
+The collective score is the maximum of the individual scores of the two agents.
+The environment is considered as solved if the collective score averaged over the 100 most recent episodes reaches +0.5.

 ## Installation